-First, though, you probably have questions.
-How do you transfer a credit card balance?
+So how do balance transfers work?
 How do you choose the right balance transfer card?
+And once you have it, how do you transfer a credit card balance?
 Here are the answers that can help you get the job done in five steps:

 - Make sure a balance transfer is the right plan for you